Provably Efficient Multi-Agent Reinforcement Learning with Fully Decentralized Communication: Conclusion

 \section{Conclusion}

 Optimal exploration in online reinforcement learning is a key consideration that impacts sample complexity.
 We investigate the benefits of fully decentralized exploration in MARL using regret as a metric.
 We provide a multi-agent extension of the UCB-Hoeffding algorithm provided in \cite{jin_is_2018} where the agents are equipped with a message passing scheme.
-We prove a regret bound that is $\Tilde{\mathcal O} (\sqrt{MH^4SAT}$, an $\Tilde{\mathcal O} (1/\sqrt{M})$ improvement over the single-agent setting Specifically, we consider general network $G$ and show that the regret also depends on the clique structure of the power graph $G_\gamma$, in addition to the number of agents.
-This key result suggests that the dense network structure, higher message life $gamma$, and higher number of agents $M$ all reduce the average regret incurred by each agent, as shown in the simulations.
-While the assumption of time-varying dynamics demands samples that are polynomial in the episode length $H$, cooperative estimation of the optimal value functions allow parallel experience generation and \textit{exploration by proxy}.
-When the initial state is fixed, our regret bound corresponds to $\mathcal O(1/(\sqrt{M}\varepsilon^2))$ sample complexity.
-Further work may involve providing a multi-agent minimax-optimal regret bound for general network structure using a Bernstein-style or similar UCB bonus as shown in \cite{jin_is_2018}, \cite{zhang_almost_2020-1}.
+We prove a regret bound that is $\Tilde{\mathcal O} (\sqrt{MH^4SAT})$, an $\Tilde{\mathcal O} (M^{-1/2})$ improvement over the single-agent setting Specifically, we consider general network $G$ and show that the regret also depends on the clique structure of the power graph $G_\gamma$, in addition to the number of agents.
+This key result suggests that the dense network structure, higher message life $\gamma$, and higher number of agents $M$ all reduce the average regret incurred by each agent, as has been shown in simulation.
+While the assumption of time-varying dynamics demands samples that are polynomial in the episode length $H$, cooperative estimation of the optimal value functions allow parallel experience generation and off-policy learning using communication.
+When the initial state is fixed, our regret bound corresponds to $\mathcal O(\varepsilon^{-2}M^{-1/2})$ sample complexity.
+Further work may involve providing a multi-agent lower bound and minimax-optimal regret upper bound using a Bernstein-style or similar UCB bonus as shown in \cite{jin_is_2018, zhang_almost_2020-1}.
 Further, the message life $\gamma$ should be optimized with respect to the number of agents and network structure by considering communication cost and privacy.
+We plan to extend our tabular results to deep $Q$-learning.